 Security and Privacy

 A webcam session is just like having face-to-face counselling, except we talk online using a secure video link (similar to Skype or FaceTime).
-I use a service called Zoom and this is my preferred webcam platform because it’s available to users with lower bandwidths and it meets a very high standard of confidentiality, data security, and end-to-end encryption.
-End-to-end encryption is an added layer of application security and is designed to be HIPAA compliant.
-What is HIPAA I hear you ask?
-The Health Insurance Portability and Accountability Act (HIPAA) helps to benchmark best-practice service provision in healthcare and allied-health services.
+I use a service called Cliniko and I sometimes use Zoom.
+Cliniko is my preferred webcam platform because it’s available to users with lower bandwidths and it meets a very high standard of confidentiality, data security, and end-to-end encryption.
+The Cliniko telehealth platform is designed to meet the data protection regulations of Australian Privacy Principles, GDPR, and HIPAA.

 I work with people across Australia and New Zealand via phone and video conferencing.

-I also work with clients face-to-face from my consult space in Leura, NSW.
+I also work with clients face-to-face from my consult space in Katoomba, NSW.
 Don’t let access or illness stop you from receiving support – please reach out and let’s work together.